 Olive Oil

-There are only two wineries in all of Napa Valley who own the facilities to produce olive oil (the other being Round Pond).
-LMR makes several types of olive oil at their ranch using imported Italian equipment.
-Tasting some of these hand produced oils is an eye opener especially when you compare the flavors and aromas to many of the mass produced often bland tasting olive oils one finds in the supermarkets.
-Some of their trees on the ranch are among the oldest olive oil trees in the county and are still producing (dating to the 1870’s).
+There are only three wineries in all of Napa Valley who own the facilities to produce olive oil (the other two being Round Pond and Marciano Estate).
+Long Meadow Ranch makes several types of olive oil at their ranch using imported Italian equipment.
+Tasting some of these hand produced oils is an eye opener especially when comparing the flavors and aromas to many of the mass produced often bland tasting olive oils one finds in the supermarkets.
+Some of their trees on the ranch are among the oldest olive oil trees in the county and are still producing (dating to the 1870s).

 There is a way to taste olive oil just as there is a way to taste wine.
 The tasting glasses are tiny; before you taste you need to warm up the oil, simply place your hand under the glass and your other hand over the glass to keep the aromas inside.

-LMR Rutherford Gardens Farm Stand is located next to Highway 29 in Rutherford – about a 4 mile drive south of their St. Helena tasting room.
-In addition to wine they are known for their grass-fed beef, poultry and fresh heirloom produce.
-No, Napa valley is not entirely planted to wine grapes!
-This 5.8 acre property supplies fruit and seasonally organically grown vegetables to the farm stand located on site.
+LMR Rutherford Gardens Farm Stand is located next to Highway 29 in Rutherford – about a 4-mile drive south of their St. Helena tasting room.
+In addition to wine, they are known for their grass-fed beef, poultry and fresh heirloom produce.
+No, Napa Valley is not entirely planted to wine grapes!
+This 8.5 acre property supplies fruit and seasonally organically grown vegetables to the farm stand located on site.
+It also home to several greenhouses.

 A number of top local restaurants also source from their gardens including Auberge du Soleil and La Toque.
 Select produce from this farm is sold at the seasonal St. Helena Farmers’ Market (founded 1986), held from May through October on Fridays from 730 until 12pm at Crane Park in St. Helena (a great place to always bump into local vintners).